Jack Kiley

 John Francis Kiley Jr. (January 5, 1929 – February 16, 1982) was an American professional basketball player.
 Kiley was selected in the 1951 NBA draft by the Fort Wayne Pistons after a collegiate career at Syracuse.
 He played for the Pistons in 1951–52 and the beginning of 1952–53 and averaged 2.3 points, 1.0 rebounds and 1.2 assists per contest in 53 career games.

 Born in Irvington, New Jersey, Kiley played high school basketball at Seton Hall Preparatory School.
+He worked in pharmaceutical sales for Johnson and Johnson and Becton Industries among other companies, mostly working as a hospital supply official.
+He ended his career working for the Baltimore Machine and Equipment Company.